99002515/News/README.md

 4.Weather report by location
 5.Dynamic currency exchange rates
 6.Used Retrofit Network
+7. Suppport Hinidi Language
+8. Database in shared preference
 # Hello :wave:
-Welcome to **All in One** Project.
-It is a general perpous app.<br/>
+Welcome to All in One Project.
+It is a general app.
 It uses many APIs to display information.
-It shows country specific new, weather of current location, movies rating, currency exchange rate, and memes<br />
+It shows country specific new, weather of current location, movies rating, currency exchange rate, and memes
-## Technology/ Stack used :mortar_board:
+## Technology used
 - Java
 - XML
 - Android Studio
 - Retrofit

 ## Screenshots :camera: